shpml/fundamentals/10_chapter/02_lesson.md

 As you can see, the first line begins with `nameOfMyFunction`, followed by the word `function`, which is how we'd like to refer to that function later on.

 Next, we write a list of the input values we'd like to use, enclosed in parentheses and separated by commas.
-These values are called **parameters** of a function.
+These values are known as **parameters** of the function.
 Above, we only used one parameter, `x`.

 Finally, we write the body of our function, enclosed by a pair of curly braces (`{}`).